e2b-dev/llm-code-interpreter/DEV.md

 - Fix clock drift
 - Fix devbookd freeze
 - Manually check all envs
+- Add url of the localhost server to the spec only in dev env

 > we can change the API for the plugins whenever we want - we don't need to think about backward compatibility that much because the API is understood again everytime the plugin is used.